sudorandom/kmcd.dev/content/posts/2024/call-of-the-monolith-codebase/index.md

 canonical_url: https://kmcd.dev/posts/call-of-the-monolith-codebase/
 ---

-As the microservices landscape continues to evolve, a sobering reality is setting in for many organizations: managing multiple repositories is becoming a significant hurdle.
-With scalability and flexibility come the challenges of complexity.
-But what if there's a simpler way?
+As the microservices landscape continues to evolve, a sobering reality is setting in for many organizations: managing many microservice repositories has become a significant hurdle.
+In the pursuit of scalability and flexibility offered by microservices, we may have inadvertently sacrificed maintainability, but now the pendulum is swinging back towards simpler code management while retaining the ability to deploy at scale.
 For organizations already entrenched in the microservices world, it's time to reconsider an old friend: the **monolithic codebase**.

 Devs at these organizations might have noticed that as the number of services grow, so does the complexity of managing multiple codebases, each with its own repository, build pipelines, etc. This explosion of the number of repos introduces significant overhead, including: